AndersDeath/diary2/000-current.md

 # 29 October - Sunday - Yerevan - 395 day of immigration

-Today I was working for almost half of the day on test task for one company that
+Today I was working for almost half of the day on test task for one company whose name I don't remember.